County Index

 Capel Troedyrhiw

-An large Welsh Independent chapel furnished with carved woodwork, stained glass and cast iron, abandoned as congregations and fortunes declined in the early 21st century.
+Capel Troedyrhiw A substantial Welsh Independent chapel elegantly furnished with carved woodwork, stained glass and decorative ironwork, abandoned as congregations and fortunes declined in the early 21st century. .

 Derbyshire